usethesource/salix/README.md

 An event is defined using the following pattern:

 	Attr <eventName>(Msg(...) something2msg)
-	  = event("<eventName", <decoder>(something2msg));
+	  = event("<eventName", <handler>(something2msg));

 This code defines an event function named `eventName`, accepting a function to map some event data to a `Msg`.
-It is defined using the `event` constructor which takes the name of the event and a decoder.
-Decoders are used to process event data such that it can be fed into the argument function.
-Decoders thus are specific for such functions.
+It is defined using the `event` constructor which takes the name of the event and a "handler".
+Handlers are used to process event data such that it can eventually be fed into the argument function `somethgin2msg`.
+Handlers thus are specific for such functions.

-Standard decoders include `succeed(Msg)` which simply returns the argument when the event succeeds; `targetValue(Msg(str))` feeds the value of the target element of the event into the argument function to obtain a message; and `targetChecked(Msg(bool))` which can be used on checkboxes and radio buttons.
+Standard handlers include `succeed(Msg)` which simply returns the argument when the event succeeds; `targetValue(Msg(str))` feeds the value property of the target element of the event into the argument function to obtain a message; and `targetChecked(Msg(bool))` which can be used on checkboxes and radio buttons.
 These are ready to use in your event definitions.

-If the standard decoders are not sufficient, you can also define your own.
-By extending the `Decoder` data type, and providing a smart constructor turning the decoder function into serializable form.
+If the standard handlers are not sufficient, you can also define your own.
+By extending the `Hnd` data type, and providing a smart constructor turning the handler function into serializable form.
 As an example, `targetValue` is defined as follows:

-	data Decoder
+	data Hnd
      = ...
      | targetValue(Handle handle);

-	Decoder targetValue(Msg(str) str2msg)
+	Decoder targetValue(Msg(str) str2msg) = targetValue(encode(str2msg));
-	  = targetValue(encode(str2msg));

-The type `Handle` is an opaque type representing the decoder function in serializable form.
+The type `Handle` is an opaque type representing the handler function in serializable form.
 The function `encode` uses internal magic to turn an arbitrary value into a handle.

-The reverse is also needed: turning a handle received from the client into the corresponding message as produced by the decoder function.
-Here's how `targetValue` decoders are turned into messages, given some HTTP request data in `params`:
+The reverse is also needed: turning a handle received from the client into the corresponding message as produced by the handler function.
+This is performed by interpreting `Result`s.
+Each subscription, command or handler will map to a result constructor by the client runtime.
+Such a result is then converted to a message on the server.
+Here's how the result of `targetValue` is turned into a message:

-	Msg toMsg(targetValue(Handle handle),
-	          map[str,str] params,
-	          &T(Handle,type[&T]) decode)
-	  =  decode(handle, #Msg(str))(params["value"]);
+	Msg toMsg(string(Handle handle, str s), &T(Handle,type[&T]) decode) =  decode(handle, #Msg(str))(s);

-The function `toMsg` receives three parameters: first, the decoder as received from the client; second, a map with auxiliar data (also received from the client); and third, a function to magically turn a handle into an arbitray type (as specified by the reified type).
-How and why this function is provided is irrelevant here; suffice it to say that the `dec` function captures some local state to perform its parsing magic which prevents it from being an ordinary function.
-The handle is decoded into a function `Msg(str)`, which is applied to the `data` attribute in the request.
-As a result, `toMsg` returns a message as originally intended in some `event(..., targetValue(f))` attribute.
+The function `toMsg` receives two parameters: first, the `Result` as received from the client, and second, a function to magically turn a handle into an arbitray type (as specified by the reified type).
+How and why this function is provided is irrelevant here; suffice it to say that the `decode` function captures some local state to perform its parsing magic which prevents it from being an ordinary function.
+The handle is decoded into a function `Msg(str)`, which is applied to the value component in the `string` result.

-Decoder values (i.e., of type `Decoder`) are interpreted in the client.
-Therefore, adding your own decoder requires changing the Javascript code to support the new kind.
+Values of type `Hnd` are are interpreted in the client to produce `Result` values.
+Therefore, adding your own handlers requires changing the Javascript code to support the new kind.

 #### Subscriptions